jarhead8795/mermaid_diagram/README.md

 weather-api-assignment
 pip install -i https://test.pypi.org/simple/weather-api-assignment This package requires a valid API key.
 This can be obtained by visiting this site. https://openweathermap.org/current

+Pass the api key to function.
+See the diagram.py file for function definition.